rldutch1/notes/docs/luks.md

+#Mounting and Unmounting a LUKS Encrypted USB Volume
-# Mounting and Unmounting a LUKS Encrypted USB Volume
+### Mounting and Unmounting a LUKS Encrypted USB Volume
-#### This process also works for hard drives.
+This process also works for hard drives.
-### Basic commands to view the disks/USB devices:
+#### Basic commands to view the disks/USB devices:

 - blkid
 - duf